Angels with Dirty Faces: Plot

-Jerry walks with Rocky as he is being led to his execution.
-He implores his friend one last time but is gruffly rebuffed.
-As they enter the execution room, Rocky stoically shakes Jerry's hand and wishes him well before walking to the electric chair.
-Then out of nowhere Rocky seems to break down begging and screaming for mercy.
-Rocky begins whimpering like a coward and this requires the guards to subdue him and forcefully drag him to the chair.
-Rocky seemingly dies a coward's death.
-Later, Soapy and the gang read in the newspapers of how Rocky "turned yellow" in the face of his execution and they refuse to believe it.
-Jerry comes in and Soapy asks if it is true that Rocky had died a coward, and Jerry affirms that it is true.
-The gang no longer know what to think about Rocky, or the criminal lifestyle and Jerry then asks them to accompany him to go say a prayer for "a boy who couldn't run as fast as I could".
+As they enter the execution room, Rocky shakes Jerry's hand and wishes him well before walking to the electric chair.
+Suddenly, Rocky breaks down, begging and screaming for mercy, and seemingly dies a coward's death.
+Later, Soapy and the gang read newspaper reports of how Rocky "turned yellow" in the face of his execution.
+The gang no longer knows what to think about Rocky or the criminal lifestyle.
+Jerry asks them to join him in a prayer for "a boy who couldn't run as fast as I could".